arthurmv/SAVE-MANAGER/README.md

 # SAVE-MANAGER
-Save game manager scripts for keep some or all save games orderly.
+Save game manager scripts for keep some or all save games orderly and portable.

 ## Requirements
 - Windows OS